 We loved our room, made good use of the gym as we warded off car lag and took advantage of their bar/lounge.
 Kicking back after a day on the road with a good Canadian beer or in my case, a Pina Colada listening to the band crooning mellow hits from Carol King and Billy Joel, was pretty damn relaxing.
 When the band sang the Proclaimers hit, ‘I would walk 500 miles’, I sang along with my own lyrics, ‘I just drove 5000 miles.’

 The night got even better though when Keanu Reeves sauntered into the lounge.
-He hails from Toronto, was staying at the hotel and patiently obliged with a bit of photo taking before sitting down and enjoying drinks with a friend.
+He hails from Toronto, was staying at the hotel and patiently obliged with some obligatory photo taking before sitting down and enjoying drinks with a friend.
 No one interrupted his evening, no one took sneaky photos of him.
 The more I get to see Canadians in action, the more I admire their naturalness.

 We had a great night, slept really well and prepared ourselves for another long drive – this time to Thunder Bay.